exploratory-io/book/viz/pivot.md

 * Data Before Aggregation: Totals and subtotals are calculated based on the raw data before any aggregations.

+## Show Detail

+You can show the detailed data underlying the chart by clicking the value text.
+See [Show Detail](show-detail.md) for the detail.

 ## Layout Configuration

 Take a look at [Layout Configuration](layout.md) on how to configure the layout and format.